 Hot dog carts, catering vehicles, and mobile food preparation premises are considered food premises.

 If you're organizing a special event where food is prepared, served, and/or offered for sale to the public, follow the steps on our special events page.

 Farmers’ market vendors

 Potential farmers’ market vendors must apply and be approved by Public Health before selling food to the public at a market.
-Use the Health Requirements for Vendors at Public Markets fact sheet (PDF) and Farmers' Market Food Vendor Application Form (PDF).
+Follow the instructions for farmers' market organizers and vendors.